withastro/docs/src/pages/en/reference/api-reference.md

 ### `Astro.self`

-`Astro.self` allows Astro components to be recursively called.
-This behaviour lets you call the same Astro component over again by defining `<Astro.self>` within the component template.
-Allowing you to easily iterate over large data stores and nested data-structures.
+within the component template, allowing you to easily iterate over large data stores and nested data-structures.

 ```astro
 ---